Fitzophrenic/Checkpoint/README.md

 - Once in the app, make a board for yourself and then click on it.
 - Then, once in a board, make a notes section.
 - Then type what you would like.
 It does not save yet, as that is set up for SQL.
+*If you have issues, put the extra java files in a new folder

 ## SQL Instructions:
 - install mySQL workbench with all add-ons from https://dev.mysql.com/downloads/installer/